PackeTsar/scriptfury/Ubuntu16.md

 -----------------------------------------
 These are some packages I install on almost everything

-1. Python 2.X is something you will likely need
+1. **UBUNTU 16**: Python 2.X is something you will likely need

         sudo apt install python-minimal -y

+2. Open VM Tools is an open version of the VMWare Tools app.
+Useful if on a hypervisor

+        sudo apt install open-vm-tools -y

+3. A GIT client is a necessity if using a GIT repo

+        sudo apt install git -y